oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 the type of verification process used.
 Otherwise, an attacker could attempt to make the Verifier use a verification process not intended by the Issuer, allowing the attacker to potentially manipulate the verification result to their advantage.

+## Circular "extends" Dependencies of Types {#circular-extends}

+A type MUST NOT extend another type that extends (either directly or with steps in-between) the first type.
+This would result in a circular dependency that could lead to infinite recursion when retrieving and processing the metadata.

+Consuming applications MUST detect such circular dependencies and reject the credential.

+## Robust Retrieval of Type Metadata {#robust-retrieval}

+In (#retrieving-metadata), various methods for distributing and retrieving metadata are described.
+Methods relying on a network connection may fail due to network issues or unavailability of a network connection due to offline usage of credentials, temporary server outages, or denial of service attacks on the metadata server.

+Consuming applications SHOULD therefore implement a local cache as described in (#local-cache) if possible.
+Such a cache MAY be populated with metadata before the credential is used.

+Issuers MAY provide glue documents as described in (#glue-documents) to provide metadata directly with the credential and avoid the need for network requests.

+These measures allow the consuming application to continue to function even if the metadata server is temporarily unavailable and avoid privacy issues as described in (#privacy-preserving-retrieval).

 # Privacy Considerations {#privacy-considerations}